MauricioRobayo/nextjs-google-analytics/README.md

 ## Scripts

-Use the `GoogleAnalytics` components to load the gtag scripts.
+Use the `GoogleAnalytics` component to load the gtag scripts.
 You can add them to `_app` and this will take care of including the necessary scripts for every page, but you could also add it on a per page basis if you need more control:

 ```js
 // /pages/_app.js